A look at Qudian Inc.’s (QD) recent performance gives investors their first glimpse of hope. - News Daemon

 Qudian Inc. (QD) Earnings and Forecasts

-In the latest quarterly report, which was put into the public domain on 12/30/2021, the organization reported -$0.03 earnings per share (EPS), lower than consensus estimate (set at $0.14) by -$0.17.
+Going through the last 3-months fiscal report unveiled on the 12/30/2021, it has been observed that the corporation posted -$0.03 earnings per share (EPS) during the time that was less than consensus figure (set at $0.14) by -$0.17.
 This company achieved a net margin of -58.88 while generating a return on equity of -2.91.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -166.50% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will plunge by -2.96% during the next five years compared to -17.20% drop over the previous five years of trading.